EQUIPMENT MECHANIC IV

 - Onsite Clinic Services

 - Onsite Employee Assistance Program

 - Long Term Disability Insurance

 - Paid Sick Leave and other paid leaves

 - Flexible Spending Arrangement

 - Commuter Value Pass

-INITIAL FILING DATE – The selection process will be held as soon as practical after the deadline listed above.
+INITIAL FILING DATE – The selection process will be held as soon as practical after Wednesday, March 31, 2021.
 Receipt of applications may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the needs of the City have been met.
-The applicant is responsible for attending all phases of the selection process at the time and place designated by the Department of Employee Relations and/or the hiring authority.
+Qualified applicants will be notified of the date, time, and place of the examination.
+Unless otherwise required by law, the City of Milwaukee will not provide alternative test administration.
+The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.